ggrace519/extension/README.md

 **Note**: The response can also be written directly to active input/textarea fields if one is focused.

+### Using Context Menu Features

+The extension adds two context menu options under "OpenWebUI Extension":

+#### Explain This

+1. **Select text** on any webpage that you want explained
+2. **Right-click** on the selected text
+3. Choose **"Explain This"** from the context menu
+4. A popup will appear with an AI-powered explanation that includes:
+   - Clear definitions and explanations
+   - Examples to illustrate concepts
+   - Related ideas and concepts
+   - Background information and context
+5. You can ask follow-up questions in the popup
+6. Press `Escape` to close the popup

+**Note**: "Explain This" only appears when text is selected.

+#### Summarize Page

+1. **Right-click** anywhere on a webpage (no text selection needed)
+2. Choose **"Summarize Page"** from the context menu
+3. The extension will extract the main content from the page
+4. A popup will appear with an AI-generated summary
+5. You can ask follow-up questions about the summary
+6. Press `Escape` to close the popup

+**Note**: The summarization focuses on main content and ignores navigation, ads, footers, and other non-content elements.

 ### Closing the Search

-- Press `Escape` to close the search interface
+- Press `Escape` to close the search interface or response popup
-- Click outside the search modal to close it
+- Click outside the modal to close it

 ## Development